News

 Symbolic picture for doctoral researchers

-Call for proposals (KIT internal): DAAD Graduate School Scholarships at KCDS
+NEW Call for proposals (KIT internal): DAAD Graduate School Scholarships at KCDS

-We are calling researcher tandems (MATH and SEE) at KIT to submit interdisciplinary project ideas!
+Second round: We are again calling researcher tandems (MATH and SEE) at KIT to submit interdisciplinary project ideas!

-Deadline: January 31, 2025
+Deadline: September 12, 2025

 Learn more (only visible in KIT intranet)